 Many experienced furniture conservators and restorers go on to set up their own businesses or work on a consultancy basis for museums and stately homes, for example.

 Initially, you may find attracting customers a challenge as it takes time to establish a reputation and build up a client base.
 It may be worthwhile working for a private company first and developing experience in dealing with customers, as well as building up useful contacts.

-Generally, there is little mobility within the industry, as furniture conservators and restorers tend to stay in one job for a number of years.
-This may slow down career progression.
+Generally, there is little mobility within the industry, which may slow down career progression.

 For many, progression means becoming more specialised and gaining expert status.
-Some restorers go on to teach in further education (FE) or higher education (HE) institutions.
+Some restorers go on to teach in further or higher education institutions.